HebaNAS/Learn-Docker/readme.md

 ![Step 5](https://github.com/HebaNAS/Learn-Docker/blob/master/InstructionVideos/Step5.gif?raw=true)

 - Now, to push our _ethereum_ image to IBM Cloud we need to take it first.
 Type following command `docker tag <source_image>:<tag> registry.<region>.bluemix.net/<my_namespace>/<new_image_repo>:<new_tag>`.
 This may look a handful, but it's really easy if we break it down.

->>Replace <source_image> with the image name on your local machine.
+&nbsp;&nbsp;&nbsp;&nbsp;* Replace <source_image> with the image name on your local machine.

->>Replace <tag> with the image's tag. (_Remember: if you forgot the image's name, you can always use `docker images` command to list all the images on your local machine and their relative tags._
+&nbsp;&nbsp;&nbsp;&nbsp;* Replace <tag> with the image's tag. (_Remember: if you forgot the image's name, you can always use `docker images` command to list all the images on your local machine and their relative tags._

->>Replace <region> with the region you used before while logging in, in our case, it was US South.
+&nbsp;&nbsp;&nbsp;&nbsp;* Replace <region> with the region you used before while logging in, in our case, it was US South.
 If you want to grab the exact name type `bx api` in the command line and it will show you the region you're currently connected to, choose the only the letter between `api.` and `.bluemix.net`.

- >>Then replace <my_namespace> with the namespace you just created in the previous step.
+ &nbsp;&nbsp;&nbsp;&nbsp;* Then replace <my_namespace> with the namespace you just created in the previous step.

- >>Finally, replace <new_image_repo> with the name of the local image you are pushing to the cloud, the tag part is optional, if you already gave you're image a tag while naming it locally `ethereum:latest` for example, use that tag.
+ &nbsp;&nbsp;&nbsp;&nbsp;* Finally, replace <new_image_repo> with the name of the local image you are pushing to the cloud, the tag part is optional, if you already gave you're image a tag while naming it locally `ethereum:latest` for example, use that tag.
 Here's a demo of that comand in action:

  ![Step 6](https://github.com/HebaNAS/Learn-Docker/blob/master/InstructionVideos/Step6.gif?raw=true)